-One day my wife and I went shopping at Costco.
-I began to lead her in one direction fully expecting her to come along with me, but instead she seemed upset and asked me where I was going.
-Being the boneheaded man that I am, I didn’t tell her, but instead just motioned for her to follow me.
+I reacted poorly.
+Being the boneheaded man that I am (and new to this whole marriage thing, at that point), I didn’t tell her what I was doing.
+Instead I just motioned for her to follow me.
 Now she was beyond upset.
 In fact, she actually stormed off in the other direction.
 We did most of our shopping separately that day.

 I was floored.
 I went to grab the double loaf of bread I had been aiming for, wondering what on Earth I had done wrong.
 I remember feeling very frustrated.